oah22/covid_county_data/README.md

     4. this is called population dataframe

 - join
-    1. do a right join population population dataframe with groupby dataframe
+    1. do a right join of population dataframe with groupby dataframe

 - write to file
     1. write to output csv